 What does HDR mean?

-‘HDR’ stands for High Dynamic Range, and it is the next big thing in the video world, primarily when it comes to the latest TVs.
+‘HDR’ stands for High Dynamic Range, and it is the next big thing in the video world, primarily when it comes to 4K TVs and 4K content.
 The term originates in photography, and refers to a technique that heightens a picture’s dynamic range – the contrast between the brightest whites and the darkest blacks.

 The theory is that the higher the dynamic range, the closer a picture gets to real life.
 HDR for televisions is basically the same idea.